What bach brings

 MOZ’Lib

-MOZ’Lib is a set of pedagogical tools designed to explore, at the same time: musical writing, creation and computer programming.
-It is currently developed by two composers based in Paris, […]
+MOZ’Lib is a set of pedagogical tools developed by composer Julien Vincenot, designed to explore musical writing, creation and computer programming.
+It constitutes an easy introduction to the vast domain […]

 bach with Antescofo